usaid-cs/yesterday-i-learned/random.md

+- Excel for Windows started dates from 1900.
+[Excel for Mac started dates from 1904.](https://support.microsoft.com/en-ca/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel) So now when you open a spreadsheet, any date can be four years off.
+- D-bus (desktop bus) is an RPC protocol.
+- You can't clone your credit card's NFC RFID.
+The payment machine needs send it a challenge.
+Your phone doesn't know the response.
+- You use libraries.
+Frameworks tell you how to use it.
+Upside of frameworks: structure and order.
+Downside of frameworks: you likely can't swap out a framework.
+You may upgrade a framework, but you usually can't swap one out for another.
+See: AngularJS.
 - [Prophet Joseph Smith](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89.5-7?lang=eng#p4) said (verily unto them) Mormons can't drink [alcohol](https://www.lds.org.uk/why-mormons-dont-drink-alcohol-tea-and-coffee), "hot drinks" like coffee and tea, but _herbal tea is ok_, and caffeine is also ok.
 - Music at 192kbps is about 2GB per day.
 - 9 out of 10 of the largest pharma companies [spend more on marketing than R&D](https://www.washingtonpost.com/news/wonk/wp/2015/02/11/big-pharmaceutical-companies-are-spending-far-more-on-marketing-than-research/).